 How to Open a Cafe in Singapore: 2026 Timeline, Budget & Permit Playbook

-Whether you're chasing the third-wave specialty crowd in Tiong Bahru, planning a brunch cafe in Holland Village, or testing a mall kiosk in Bugis — opening a cafe in Singapore in 2026 takes 10-14 weeks, S$120K-S$250K total cost, and 5 regulatory approvals.
+Opening a cafe in Singapore in 2026 takes 10-14 weeks, S$120K-S$250K, and 5 separate regulatory approvals — and the costliest mistakes happen before you've poured a single coffee.
+Whether you're chasing the third-wave specialty crowd in Tiong Bahru, planning a brunch cafe in Holland Village, or testing a mall kiosk in Bugis, here's exactly what each stage costs and how long it really takes.
 This guide walks through every step from lease selection to soft launch, with real costs FixMove sees daily from running F&B fit-outs.

 Quick Answer: The Cafe Opening Reality Check